p3r7/friendly-shell/README.md

 #### friendly-shell

-Args: `(& :path :interpreter :interpreter-args :command-switch :w32-arg-quote)`
+`(& :path :interpreter :interpreter-args :command-switch :w32-arg-quote)`

 Spawn a shell with `shell` with _:interpreter_ at given _:path_.